Out of the Blue

 He lit another, and it, too, went out.
 And another.

 It didn’t take much imagination to hear him cursing the damp, brisk air and cruddy matches.
-He struck the whole pack of them all at once.
+He struck the whole pack all at once.

 That did the trick.
 The sparked fuse sizzled for a moment then abruptly blossomed into a brilliant flash.
 We were all slapped by an invisible hand, yelled at thunderously.